 Eyes were obtained according to the provisions of the Declaration of Helsinki for research involving human tissue.

 NOTE: Eyes from reputable eye banks (e.g., Lions Eye Institute for Transplant, Research, Tampa FL) were harvested within 6–12 h of death and donor serum was tested for hepatitis B, hepatitis C, and human immunodeficiency virus 1 and 2.
-Once they were received, the eyes were dissected and set up in the TAS within 24 h.
+Once they were received, the eyes were dissected and set up in the TAS model within 24 h.
 Exclusion criteria included any ocular pathology.
 Eyes were not excluded based on age, race, or gender.
 To ensure the viability of the retina upon receipt, retinal explants were harvested from the tissue donors and cultured for 7 and 14 days (Supplemental Figure 1).
-These retinas were also dissociated and grew healthy retinal ganglion cells (RGC) in culture for 7 days with positive staining for RGC marker, RBPMS, and their neurofilaments with neurofilament light chain (NEFL) (Supplemental Figure 2).
+These retinas were also dissociated and grew healthy RGCs in culture for 7 days with positive staining for RGC marker, RNA-binding protein with multiple splicing (RBPMS), as well as positive neurofilament light chain (NEFL) staining in their neurofilaments (Supplemental Figure 2).

 Preparation and sterilization of equipment and supplies